Welcome to Our Blog Hiking Ontario's Bruce Trail

-Reflecting on 40 Days on the Bruce Trail
+Reflecting on 40 Days Hiking the Bruce Trail

 Bruce Trail Wine and Map.

 Walking into Tobermory yesterday, we arrived with a mixture of sadness that our great adventure had come to its conclusion, a sense of excitement at our achievement, and a sense of relief that it was done.
-Apparently, neither hiking nor how we feel about it, are as straightforward as we had hoped when originally setting out.
-In the end however, everything works out if you just take it one step at a time.
+Apparently, neither hiking nor how we feel about it is as straightforward as we had hoped when originally setting out.
+In the end, however, everything works out if you just take it one step at a time.

 Bruce Trail Guidebook and map.

-In the process of hiking from Queenston Heights to Tobermory, we estimate that we covered some 885 kilometers of the Bruce Trail, with us each taking approximately 1.4-1.5 million steps in the process.
+In the process of hiking from Queenston Heights to Tobermory, we estimate that we covered some 885 kilometres of the Bruce Trail, with us each taking approximately 1.4-1.5 million steps in the process.
 En route, we have hiked with a number of people from land stewards to trail captains to End-to-End participants.
-In addition, while only sparingly mentioned (for privacy sake) we hiked over two thirds of the BTC with Lenora – a good friend and terrific school teacher.
+In addition, while only sparingly mentioned (for privacy's sake) we hiked over two-thirds of the BTC with Lenora – a good friend and terrific school teacher.
 We also completed the Sydenham and Peninsula sections on a thru-hike with a younger family member.
 This young man also joined us on a number of day hikes and several of the End-to-End treks over the years.
-And as a result, by the time we had finished the Bruce Trail, we estimate that this intrepid individual eventually hiked more than half of the entire BTC system!
+As a result, by the time we had finished the Bruce Trail, we estimate that this intrepid individual eventually hiked more than half of the entire BTC system!
 This is not bad for someone striving to move their life in a new direction from digital screens to the outdoors.

 It is of course impossible to have undertaken the hike along the Bruce Trail without the work of so many others.
-Thank you to those that helped out with car rides, both to and from the pathway.
+Thank you to those who helped out with car rides, both to and from the pathway.
 Thank you to those who were kind enough to give us a bottle of water or a friendly wave of encouragement en route.
-Thank you to the landowners who have allowed the BTC and trail users to traverse their properties, allowing for more trail, less road, and the possibility for people to better connect with nature.
-Your participation and support is essential to the success of the Bruce Trail.
+Thank you to the landowners who have allowed the BTC and trail users to traverse their properties, allowing for more trails, fewer roads, and the possibility for people to better connect with nature.
+Your participation and support are essential to the success of the Bruce Trail.

 Bruce Trail hiking marker.